 Carmen moved to the L.E.S. when she married, after growing up in Puerto Rico and Washington Heights.
 Upon experiencing Graffiti as a mom with her own children in the programs, she went to a deeper level by joining the church, and then the church staff.
 Her dedication to making the community better, especially in the area of serving children and youth, has shown her to be a wise and compassionate mentor to people in the programs and on the staff.
 She is encouraged in this work by her husband and two grown children.
 Habla Español.

-Patrick first became involved with Graffiti on a mission trip with his home church, First Baptist Church Georgetown Texas.
+Patrick first became involved with Graffiti on a mission trip with his home church, First Baptist Church Georgetown, Texas.
 After spending much of his adulthood in international and short-term missions, he knew “Missions” would always be a passion of his.
-Now, living in Manhattan with his wife Kelsie, he has returned to Graffiti to help as the Missions Director and the Youth Director at Graffiti 1 and interim Director at Graffiti 3.
-Patrick enjoys eating cupcakes, tacos, and cheesecake.
+Now, living in Brooklyn with his wife Kelsie and son Ari, he serves as the Missions Director and the Youth Director at Graffiti 1 and interim Director at Graffiti 3.
+Patrick enjoys eating tacos, cupcakes, and cheesecake.